Azure/no-token-in-the-browser-pattern/docs/setup.md

 It is possible to configure this example without using custom domains for the API Management instance and Static Web App, but the policy applied to the `callback` API method would need to be amended to `SameSite=None` and the `return-uri` named value would need to be set to the domain of the Static Web App.
 This, however, provides a less secure implementation as the cookie will be sent to any instance of API Management gateway and not constrained to your own domain.
 More on SameSite cookies can be read [here](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie/SameSite).

-To learn more about managing DNS records for custom domains, see [Manage custom domains for Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/custom-domain), and [Configure a custom domain name for your Azure API Management instance](https://learn.microsoft.com/azure/api-management/configure-custom-domain).
+To learn more about using custom domains on Azure resources, see [Manage custom domains for Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/custom-domain), and [Configure a custom domain name for your Azure API Management instance](https://learn.microsoft.com/azure/api-management/configure-custom-domain).
 For more information on how to configure DNS records for custom domains, see [How to manage DNS Zones in the Azure portal](https://learn.microsoft.com/azure/dns/dns-operations-dnszones-portal).

 ## Prerequisites